 Express your WHY

 Surprisingly they often do not know that, and they do not get much further than: “Staying ahead of the competition!”
 Or “Making money”.
 These are things that enable you to achieve a goal.
-I ask them why they do what they do and what they believe.
+I ask them why they do what they do and what they believe in.

-I am convinced that a Haka can be even stronger if it represents the essence or purpose (why) of a group.
+I am convinced that a Haka can be even stronger if it represents the essence or purpose (the why) of a group.
 Just look at the handball ladies.
 For more information about how you as a group can find why, read this article.

 Body language and leadership